-About three centuries ago, during a particularly dry year, the lake level had dropped.
-During that late summer, a glow was noticed in the waters at the center of the lake.
-The shaman, Nahjdar, dove down into the lake and discovered a crystalline shard half embedded in the sediment and rock at the bottom.
+A little more than three centuries ago, during an abnormally dry year, the lake level dropped considerably.
+A young giant diving in the lake was able to almost reach the bottom and noticed a strange glow coming from below.
+Being fearful of the glow, he returned and reported his discovery to the chieftain.
+The shaman at the time, a giant named Nahjdar, rigged a crude bladder of air and dove down into the lake to the bottom.
+There, he discovered a crystalline shard half embedded in the sediment and muck at the bottom.
 He retrieved it and brought it to the surface.
 The strange crystal was green and glowed brightly.
 He suspected that this strange crystal may be the source of the lake's healing properties.
-The crystal was a sunder shard, although the Jarkune are unaware of it, having no knowledge of the Mage Alliance or their magical work centuries ago.
+The crystal was a sunder shard, although the Jarkune are unaware of it, having no knowledge of the Alliance or their magical work centuries ago.
 In any case, Nahjdar declared that this was the reason their ancestors' spirits had guided them to the lake and this was the reason for the great healing of the waters.
-Jarkune's supposition was correct.
-The sunder shard had lain in the center of the lake for centuries and, over centuries, had enchanted it.
+His supposition was correct.
+The sunder shard had lain buried in the lake and, over centuries, had enchanted it.
 This crystal was a source of healing and magic for them.
 Over time, the Jarkune giants began to see it as a holy object... a source of power to which they had been guided.

 As time passed, Nahjdar's spell ability began to grow... in part, from his studies of the books in the tower.
-But there can be little doubt that it was also an effect of his close and constant interactions with the strange crystal.
-He had begun to exhibit unusual spell ability.
-Nahjdar never left the crystal, obsessed with it and its power.
-He fed of its energies.
+But there can be little doubt that it was also the result of his close and constant interactions with the strange crystal.
+He had begun to exhibit unusually powerful spell ability.
+Nahjdar obsessed over the crystal, never parting from it.
+He fed of its power.

 There were some among the Jarkune who believe that Nahjdar was, in some way, meant for a great destiny.
 There were even those who whispered behind closed doors that he should rule.
 Trouble began to brew among the Jarkune.
 The chieftain at the time, a giant named Yafi, was uneasy about Nahjdar's growing abilities and his obsession with the crystal.
 It was not long before this tension exploded into a bloody conflict pitting giant against giant.

 In the end, Nahjdar and his supporters were beaten.
 Most had been killed.
-In the chaos of the battle, Nahjdar managed to escape.
-Thanks to his spell abilities, he even managed to take the crystal and much of his magical lore with him.
+Gravely wounded, Nahjdar managed to escape.
+Thanks to his spell abilities, he even managed to take the crystal and all of the magical lore with him.
 Bitter and angry, he fled far to the south into self-imposed exile.
 He had meager equipment and supplies, but that mattered not.
 He had his magic and his most prized possession... the crystal.
 After months of wandering, he eventually settled and made a home in the Darijun Jungle.

 Yafi declared that there would be no more shamans among the Jarkune.
 He forbade magic of any kind in their realm.